cnorm35/blog/source/_posts/2015-08-30-creating-a-simeple-twitter-bot-with-ruby.markdown

 You can find the available options in the [docs](http://www.rubydoc.info/gems/twitter/Twitter/REST/Search)

-With's the pope's visit to Philadelphia in about a month, let's say we want to get 50 recent tweets containing the work "pope" we could do this:
+With's the pope's visit to Philadelphia in about a month, let's say we want to get 50 recent tweets containing the word "pope" we could do this:

 ```ruby
 search_options = {